UN-OCHA/docstore-site/tests/silk_files.md

 ## GET /files/{file_public_uuid}

-Check that the uri of the old file resource has been modified (a number has been appended).
+Check that the uri of the old file resource has not been modified.

 * Accept: "application/json"
 * API-KEY: abcd